Resume Writing

 • “Software Engineer (frontend) with UX design principles and customer empathy pivoting into Product Design at Figma.”

-Resume Objectives for Students & Internships
+Resume Objectives for Students and Internships

-• “Sophomore Economics student with data analysis and research skills seeking a Summer Analyst internship at Morgan Stanley.”
+• “Sophomore Economics student with data analysis and statistical research skills seeking a Summer Analyst internship at Morgan Stanley.”

 • “Junior Computer Engineering student with C++ and embedded systems experience seeking an Engineering internship at Tesla.”